xdamah/swagger-xdamah-examples/README.md

 There are a few different concepts here.
 1. Not generating the controller code.
 2. Generating only the model code.
+3. If Parameters are more than one in number wrapping them into a java bean.
-3. Mixing code-first, design first and xdamah.
+4. Mixing code-first, design first and xdamah.

 But there is more.
 A. **For the same model its much easier to support requests in multiple media types - json, xml, form, multipart as swagger request body compared to regular spring approaches.
 In 1-first-example this is also demonstrated and discussed more**.